-Your access to systems and networks owned by Broad Institute is governed by, and subject to the following terms and conditions, as well as all Federal laws, including, but not limited to, the Privacy Act, 5 U.S.C.
-552a, if the applicable Broad Institute system maintains individual Privacy Act information.
-Your access to Broad Institute systems constitutes your consent to the retrieval and disclosure of the information within the scope of your authorized access, subject to the Privacy Act, and applicable State and Federal laws.
+Your access to systems and networks owned by The Broad Institute, Inc. ("Broad") is governed by, and subject to the following terms and conditions, as well as all Federal laws, including, but not limited to, the Privacy Act, 5 U.S.C.
+552a, if the applicable Broad system maintains individual Privacy Act information.
+Your access to Broad systems constitutes your consent to the retrieval and disclosure of the information within the scope of your authorized access, subject to the Privacy Act, and applicable State and Federal laws.

 Modification of the Agreement

-The Broad Institute maintains the right to modify the Terms of Service, and may do so by posting notice of such modifications on this page.
+Broad maintains the right to modify these Terms of Service at any time, and may do so by posting notice of such modifications on this page.
 Any modification made is effective immediately upon posting the modification (unless otherwise stated).
 You should visit this page periodically to review the current Terms of Service.

 You agree to access and use Terra for lawful purposes only.
 You are solely responsible for the knowledge of and adherence to any and all laws, statutes, rules, and regulations pertaining to your use of Terra.